gather-data/gather-public/content/docs/setting-up.md

 ### Adding Views
 On the left side navigation bar, head over to "All Views".
 Click the "Add View" button in top right corner.

-A modal will pop up:
+A window will pop up:
 [INSERT ADD VIEW POP UP HERE]

 Just enter the name for the View (ex.
 Customers, Payments, Partners, Users, etc.) and select the data source from the Connections you've already added.